micro-ROS/micro-ROS.github.io/_docs/concepts/middleware/IoT/index.md

 As mentioned before, there is the concept of Topic in this kind of middleware.
 The Topic's type is set by the application as well as its name.
 Publications are done using the Topic name and a set of data with a user-defined format.
-Analogously, the subscriptions are done to Topic names, while the data interpretation is the responsibility of the Clients.
+Analogously, subscriptions are done to Topic names, while the data interpretation is the responsibility of the Clients.
 MQTT standard does not mark how this topic-type tuple is related, so the responsibility of topic understanding resides on the user side.

 This architecture and communication pattern natively allows the interchange of data between devices (M2M protocol), composing this way a good IoT middleware.